European badger: Tameability

 There are several accounts of European badgers being tamed.
-Tame badgers can be affectionate pets, and can be trained to come to their owners when their names are called.
-They are easily fed, as they are not fussy eaters, and will instinctively unearth rats, moles and young rabbits without training, though they do have a weakness for pork.
-Although there is one record of a tame badger befriending a fox, they generally do not tolerate the presence of cats and dogs, and will chase them.
+Tame badgers can make affectionate pets, and can be trained to come to their owners when their names are called.
+They are easy to feed as they are not fussy eaters, and will instinctively unearth rats, moles and young rabbits without training.
+However, they also have a fondness for pork.
+While there is one record of a tame badger befriending a fox, badgers do not generally tolerate the presence of cats and dogs and will chase them.